MyIntervals/PHP-CSS-Parser/README.md

 #### Strict parsing

-To have the parser choke on invalid rules, supply a thusly configured `\Sabberworm\CSS\Settings` object:
+To have the parser throw an exception when encountering invalid/unknown constructs (as opposed to trying to ignore them and carry on parsing), supply a thusly configured `\Sabberworm\CSS\Settings` object:

 ```php
 $parser = new \Sabberworm\CSS\Parser(